About The Report

-Now in it’s seventh year, The Report on the Status of Women & Girls in California™ is published annually by the Center for the Advancement of Women at Mount Saint Mary's University.
+Now in it’s eighth year, The Report on the Status of Women & Girls in California™ is published annually by the Center for the Advancement of Women at Mount Saint Mary's University.
 The Report's analysis includes demographics; educational attainment; employment and earnings; poverty; media; business leadership; political representation; physical and mental health; violence; and veterans.
 Our 2018 Report highlighted issues facing women in the workforce.
 Our 2019 Report will focus on the intersections of identity, access and equity.

 As a women’s university, Mount Saint Mary’s is committed to ensuring that women are afforded equal opportunities to engage in society.
 To demonstrate this commitment, we launched The Center for the Advancement of Women in January 2017, to serve as a hub for gender equity research, advocacy and leadership development.
 We are driven by the fact that this research is regularly used by community advocates, educators and legislators to effect change across California and beyond.

 For a full list of Report resources visit our Take Action Page.

 Interested in developing a special research project or in bringing The Report on the Status of Women and GirlsTM to your community?

 The public release of The Report gathers around 1,000 people each year, including representatives from the corporate, nonprofit, political and educational fields.
 The event is an opportunity to share the valuable Report findings with the public, provide additional context through our illustrious speakers, and to foster conversation about issues affecting women and girls to inspire action in addressing continuing inequalities and gender gaps.
 Each attendee receives a summary of the Report with key insights and steps to take action within their companies and communities.